-Most large institutions have already shifted into using multiple types of security technology, such as cameras, alarms, communication and access control devices.
-If this describes your school, make sure all of those components' hardware and software are compatible to maximize their usefulness.
-If you have cameras on the front door, for example, they should be tied in with a monitor in the office, and a lockdown button.
-If you use proximity cards at entries, you might want to tie those into a data base that pulls up the card holder's photograph and identification information.
-This kind of interconnectedness is best guided by a professional systems integrator - someone who knows which components are compatible, has a good track record, and will be available for further consultations down the road if things go wrong.
+Many school districts around the country have recognized the value of integrating all data entry into one data bank, eliminating costly redundancy and making it infinitely easier to crunch data (see the Schools Interoperability Framework, or SIF, at www.sifinfo.org).
+In the same vein, most large institutions have found value in tying all security components into a shared system.
+If your school plans on using multiple types of security technology, such as cameras, alarms, communication, and access control devices, those components' hardware and software must be not only compatible, to maximize their usefulness, but fully integrated.
+If you have cameras on the front door, for example, they should be tied in with a monitor in the office and a lockdown button.
+If you use proximity cards at entries, you might want to tie those into a database that pulls up the card holder's photograph and identification information.
+This kind of interconnectedness is best guided by a professional systems integrator, someone who knows which components are compatible, has a good track record, and will be available for further consultations down the road if things go wrong.
 Integration, however, is a field that continues to change as well, now evolving into a field known as "convergence."

 A year or two ago, merely going digital and tying all the parts together was considered fairly forward thinking.
 This usually involved linking devices on varied platforms and incompatible software.
 Engineering such a feat was often ungainly and prone to difficulties.
 That's not good enough anymore.
-The new wave is moving all security technologies to an IP model-everything feeds into the same network.
+The new wave is moving all security technologies to an IP model - everything feeds into the same network.
 This not only assures compatibility, but builds in significant additional features.
 Any Ethernetbased device is effectively monitored for failures 24/7.
-For example, if an alarm system failed, the failure itself would send an alert to a monitoring station.
-The risk in convergence is if the network can be compromised by hackers or viruses.
-For this reason a dedicated Virtual Network is a safer way to go, protected from equipment failure with redundant network computers.
+For example, if an alarm system fails, the failure itself sends an alert to a monitoring station.
+The risk in this kind of convergence is if the network can be compromised by hackers or viruses.
+For this reason a dedicated virtual network is a safer way to go, protected from equipment failure with redundant network computers.